 Students graduating from Gettysburg College have pursued numerous careers in the health professions.
-View examples from some of our recent health professions graduates
+View examples from some of our recent health professions graduates (PDF).

 Leah Grandi ’14 accepted into medical school

 “Gettysburg has been incredibly helpful in my applications process.
 They let you know exactly what you need to do to get accepted, and they don't tiptoe around the huge holes in your application” – Leah Grandi ’14

 Both of Kathleen's parents are in the medical field ... her mother is a family practice nurse and her father is an anesthesiologist.
 She has wanted to be a physician since childhood -- so in effect, her entire childhood served as her "a-ha" moment.
 She has seen the good works of her parents on a first-hand, ongoing basis, and has always admired and aspired to the profession of medicine.

 Jackie D'Innocenzi '10

 Attending: University of Virginia School of Medicine, Medical Scientist Training Program (MD/PhD Program)